bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Partly Cloudy
+- Clear
-- 84% humidity
+- 88% humidity
 - 4 mph wind
-- 55% cloud cover
+- 0% cloud cover
 - 42 AQI 🟩
 - 0.72 inches of rain in the past 24 hours
 - 6.55 inches of rain expected in the next 72 hours